mr-sobakin/java_labs/README.md

+# Lab works Fall 2025

-# Lab works for the IT subject of 2025 fall semester
+This repository contains Java lab works for the IT subject of the 2025 fall semester.
+Each lab work is implemented in its own branch, named `labN`, where `N` is the lab work number.

 ## Lab completion progress